shirish93/shirish93.github.io/_ideas/2025-12-05-need-mentor-networking.md

   - mentorship
 ---

+I realized I need a mentor for life, and a mentor for my career.
+I have a career coach and a therapist, but it turns out they're not the same thing as a mentor.
+But I've never had one!
+Where do I find a mentor, how do I know I run that relationship?
+I'm stuck, and this is ramblings about that.

 THIS GOTTA GO ELSEWHERE, DUMP IT HERE BECAUSE I NEED TO CLEAN IT UP A BIT.
 ALSO, THERE'S TWO PIECES IN HERE.
 POSSIBLE TO COMBINE THEM???

 DO I NEED A MENTORSHIP BLOG FOR THESE THINGS TO GO INTO?